Updated: Sep 22

 6. Be a change agent : take accountability personally and hold your leaders accountable

 As a startup leader, you must create a diversity and inclusion framework that creates a culture of inclusion and you need to personally buy into it and commit to it.
 Your support, commitment and accountability are essential elements to the implementation of a systematic process of inclusion at the workplace.
 In other words, you can’t say “we have a pipeline problem”, “there are not enough diverse candidates out there”, “we need to focus on revenue right now”, “we are too busy right now”.
-These types of sentences are exactly the opposite of what diversity and inclusion accountability are and are exactly why diversity and inclusion efforts fail.
+These types of sentences are exactly the opposite of what diversity and inclusion accountability are and why diversity and inclusion efforts fail.
 Instead, say: "we will find diverse candidates whatever it takes". "we will always prioritise diversity and inclusion even in a challenging economic environment because we know it will help our organization succeed".

 Accountability starts with you.
 You need to feel personally responsible for the success of diversity and inclusion in your startup, without expecting someone else to do this for you.
-Whether you are the CEO, the Head of Marketing, the Head of HR.
+Whether you are the CEO, the Head of Marketing or the Head of HR.
 Whatever made you read this guide is probably the same reason you feel personally committed to bringing diversity and inclusion in your startup.
 You are the change agent.
 Be accountable.
 Don’t make excuses.
 Take responsibility to educate yourself on this topic, seek expert advice, hold your leadership accountable every day.

 7. Proactively Diversity Your Network